 In 2017, the 85th Texas Legislature passed Senate Bill 625 (SB 625), a transparency bill requiring certain special purpose districts to annually provide records and other information concerning district finances and tax rates to the Comptroller of Public Accounts.
 SB 625 also requires the Comptroller of Public Accounts to create the Special Purpose District Public Information Database on the Comptroller’s Internet website, where information submitted by the districts will be assembled, updated, and made available to the public free of charge.
 (Texas Local Government Code §203.062; Texas Government Code §403.0241.)

 Information submitted by special purpose districts must be transmitted in the form and manner prescribed by the Comptroller.
-The Comptroller’s office has developed an electronic reporting form to enable entities or their third-party representatives to submit the required information in the approved format starting on January 31, 2018.
+The Comptroller’s office has developed an electronic reporting form to enable entities or their third-party representatives to submit the required information in the approved format that is now available.

 A special purpose district (SPD) will be required to report information to the Comptroller for inclusion in the Special Purpose District Public Information Database if it meets all of the following applicability criteria:

-An SPD meeting all of the above criteria will be required to submit the following information to the Comptroller every year (or, alternatively, to affirm that information previously submitted is still accurate):
+An SPD meeting all of the above criteria will be required to submit a report to the Comptroller every year (or affirm that information previously submitted is still accurate).

 Special purpose districts have a 90-day window to report the required information.
-For the 2018 reporting, the period will begin January 31, 2018 and close on May 1st.
-All required reporting information must be reported to the Comptroller’s office using the online form no later than May 1st.
+For the 2018 reporting, the period begins January 31, 2018.
+All required reporting information must be reported to the Comptroller’s office using the online form no later than May 1, 2018.

 The Comptroller of Public Accounts encourages special purpose districts to provide, at a minimum, contact information where district representatives wish to receive notices and other communications from the agency regarding these and any future reporting requirements.